From Physics to Surrogate Intelligence: A Unified Electro-Thermo-Optimization Framework for TSV Networks: ML-Assisted Optimization Framework

 While the implemented physics-based analytical model enables rapid generation of large-scale training data, it relies on simplifying assumptions (e.g., quasi-TEM behavior) that do not fully capture three-dimensional electromagnetic effects.
 To achieve analytical scalability with full-wave fidelity, a multi-fidelity simulation-to-simulation (Sim-to-Sim) transfer learning framework is adopted~\cite{transfer_learning}.
 The approach exploits the strong correlation between low-fidelity (analytical) and high-fidelity (full-wave) physical manifolds.
 Although the analytical model may exhibit magnitude deviations, it preserves the dominant geometric and frequency-dependent trends of the S-parameters.
 Accordingly, training is performed in two stages.

-\textit{1) Pre-training (Low Fidelity):} The proposed TSV-PhGNN is first trained on a large analytically generated dataset ($N=80{,}000$) obtained from RLCG-based HSPICE simulations.
-This stage enables the network to learn topology-aware relationships between TSV geometry, spatial arrangement, and broadband S-parameter behavior, providing a physics-consistent weight initialization.
+\textit{1) Pre-training (Low Fidelity):} The proposed TSV-PhGNN is first trained on a large analytically generated dataset (${N=80{,}000}$) obtained from RLCG-based HSPICE simulations.
+The dataset spans operating temperatures from 300 K to 600 K, enabling the network to learn topology-aware electrothermal relationships between TSV geometry, spatial arrangement, operating conditions, and broadband S-parameter behavior.
+This stage provides a physics-consistent initialization for subsequent transfer learning.

-\textit{2) Fine-tuning (High Fidelity):} The pre-trained model is subsequently fine-tuned using a smaller full-wave dataset ($N=10{,}000$) generated from 3D FEM simulations in Ansys HFSS for compact arrays ($3\times3$ to $7\times7$).
-With an identical input feature space and a reduced learning rate ($10^{-4}$), the network adapts to higher-order 3D effects (e.g., skin effect and complex scattering) while retaining the structural knowledge acquired during pre-training.
+\textit{2) Fine-tuning (High Fidelity):} The pre-trained model is subsequently fine-tuned using a smaller full-wave dataset ($N=10{,}000$) generated from 3D FEM simulations in Ansys HFSS for compact arrays ($3\times3$ to $7\times7$) over the same 300 K--600 K temperature range.
+Using an identical input feature space and a reduced learning rate ($10^{-4}$), the network adapts to higher-order electromagnetic and electrothermal effects while retaining the structural knowledge acquired during pre-training.

+In both stages, each sample is generated at a single prescribed $T$, with $\rho(T)=\rho_{0}[1+\alpha(T-T_{\mathrm{ref}})]$ applied per sample to the HSPICE netlist or HFSS material model.
+The surrogate is therefore trained on a $(\text{geometry}, f, T)$ snapshot family rather than on per-sample converged electrothermal fixed points; the coupled-loop fixed point is reconstructed at inference via the iteration of Section~\ref{Unified_section}.

 This multi-fidelity strategy substantially reduces reliance on computationally intensive full-wave simulations while maintaining FEM-level predictive accuracy (Fig.~\ref{fig:MODEL_ML}).
 Thermal parameters, including the equivalent thermal conductivities, are computed directly from the analytical electrothermal model (Section~\ref{electrothermal_model}) since their evaluation is computationally inexpensive and does not require surrogate modeling.